 IUMW’s Bachelor of Science (Hons) in Psychology is concerned with the scientific development of knowledge about human behaviour and thought.
 Intensive analysis training and critical skills are taught with the intent of producing graduates who are competent from every angle.

-Our program integrates research and hands-on expertise to produce high performing professional practitioners ready to take up roles in contemporary health and social sciences practices.
+Our programme integrates research and hands-on expertise to produce high performing professional practitioners ready to take up roles in contemporary health and social sciences practices.
 Graduates will have the knowledge, skills, techniques, and ethics that are relevant in today’s working environment.
-The program also produces students who are aware of the sustainable issues that are pertinent in the field of psychology.
+The programme also produces students who are aware of the sustainable issues that are pertinent in the field of psychology.

 With a wide range of applications from industry to commerce, education, health, and social services, our bachelor’s degree in psychology can serve as a foundation for a whole variety of different careers.

 STPM Grade C (GP 2.00) in any two (2) subjects

 Foundation/ Matriculation CGPA of 2.00 out of 4.00

 A-LEVEL Pass with Grade D in two subjects

 International Baccalaureate Diploma Programme (IB) 24 points across six subjects

 Credit in Mathematics AND any Science subject AND minimum pass in English in SPM